Goodbye Lover: Plot

 Sandra and Jake lie to Sergeant Rita Pompano and her partner, Rollins.
 Rita doubts their story, in which a drunken Ben attempted to stop a suicide and consequently killed himself, and begins to investigate around the story, while simultaneously handling a serial killer case.
 Meanwhile, the couple prepare to collect Ben's $2.5 million insurance policy as he has no other dependents or living relatives aside from his brother.
 When Rita and Rollins go to inform Ben's boss at the company both he & Jake worked at, Peggy emotionally breaks down and reveals she and Ben secretly married in Las Vegas, making her the rightful heir to Ben's fortune.

 This, however, only angers Sandra and Jake, who desperately attempt to retrieve the money.
 Sandra decides to pin Peggy's death on the serial killer Rollins and Rita are hunting, which turns out to be a hitman who once loved Sandra and is an actual paid hitman who kills his victims using a poison in a needle, fooling the police into believing a serial killer is committing the murders.

 However, plans change for Sandra as Jake decides to put the hit out on her instead of Peggy.
 Sandra eventually discovers that Peggy and Jake have been having an ongoing affair and that Jake actually married Peggy under Ben's name so she can inherit the money and the two can live comfortably in the woods after his wife died, and therefore kills both by wearing a disguise to purchase a getaway car to push them off a cliff road.
 While the police discover the plot between the couple, they regretfully inform Sandra.

 Rita, tired of always being unfairly treated with her retirement plan, decides to blackmail Sandra by arresting her if she doesn't split both Ben and Jake's combined $8 million insurance.
 Sandra agrees, but unaware of the hit Jake called on her, she is attacked by the hitman.
 Luckily, Rita recognizes the man from the crime scene and rescues Sandra.

 Two months later, both women go to collect their money and enjoy a new life of wealth and luxury, and even Rollins is happy for them.
-The film's end credits show Sandra unapologetically and cheerfully continuing Ben's duties at the church.
+Sandra unapologetically and cheerfully continues Ben's duties at the church.